leios/space-junk/src/content/jeb_1.md

 Besides, due to circumstances outside of my control, we both get up at five in the morning now, so it was time for bed.

 Before going out the next day, I found the jammers and tried them on.
-I guess I should have counted myself lucky that they still somehow fit.
+I guess I should have counted myself lucky that they still somehow fit, but man.
+It has been a while since I had muscle definition.
 Unfortunately, I didn't have much more time before being called to lab, so I took them off again and rushed to work.
 Again, I have no idea what I did that day.
 Something so important that I forgot, I guess.